Skip to main content

 Restart the bot

-The webhook server starts during on_ready, after the scheduler.
+The webhook server starts automatically when the bot launches.
 You’ll see in the logs:

 Webhook server started on 127.0.0.1:8420